Xunius/Trenches/README.md

 from one or multiple directions.
 If certain number of enemies pass across your defence lines, the mission is failed.

-Defence units the play can deploy include:
+Defence units the player can deploy include:
     - Rifle men,
     - Machinegun men,
     - Grenadiers,